bmargogne/website-builder/_docs/builder/package documentation.md

-# Additional Documentation
+# Npm packages Documentation
 =========================

-## Example website

-### Overview

-This example website is here to demonstrate the way to use this websiteBuilder.
-It can be used as a base to start any project.
+This can be used as a quick reference if needed

-### Rights

-Feel free to inspire yourself from this example website.
-Please inform of any close copy used.
-Please ask permission for exact copy.

-## Npm packages Documentation

 ### Gulp Specific
 - gulp-autoprefixer : https://www.npmjs.com/package/gulp-autoprefixer